iKontroller

 Getting Started

-iKontroller transforms your iPhone or iPad into a wireless game controller for your Mac.
+iKontroller transforms your iPhone/iPad into a controller for your Mac.
 Follow these steps to get started:

-1. Install both apps: Download iKontroller on your iOS device (iPhone or iPad) and iKontroller Desktop on your Mac from the App Store
+1. Install both apps: Install "iKontroller" on your iPhone/iPad and "iKontroller Desktop" on your Mac

 System Requirements